what is holding you back as a photographer?

 There was one key moment when my saxophone teacher, Len, said in his good-natured but serious way, “You can’t remain a student forever.”
 And that hit me like a shock.
 I’ve been practicing and practicing … until what?
 What was it that I aiming for?
 Practicing until I get better?
 When would that “better” be?

-Of course, the more I play, the better I’d get.
+Of course, the more I practice, the better I’d get.
 That’s the nature of any activity.
 The more you do any thing, the better you’ll get at it.
 But in constantly practicing and taking lessons … I was delaying actually playing the instrument, and I was delaying playing with other musicians.
 I was deferring the time when I would actually be creating music.

 With that revelation, I started seeking out other musicians, and eventually ended up with a great group of other music fans who played for the fun of it.
 And for that year before I emigrated to the USA, I jammed and rehearsed with the mighty Bizarre Bazaar.
 Rehearsal every Wednesday night was the highlight of any week, and those evenings will remain some of the best memories of my life.
 But if I hadn’t had that nudge from Len, I would most likely have kept practicing on my own, aiming to just get better at playing the sax.

-It made me consider the very things which held me back for far too long in my career as a photographer … a childhood where financial stability was unknown.
+This lunchtime conversation made me consider the very things which held me back for far too long in my career as a photographer … a childhood where financial stability was unknown.
 I could see how a lack of money shaped my parents’ choices and how it shaped the future of myself and my sister as we grew up.
 Lack of money meant there was less control over our lives.
 Our options were limited, and our decisions were often forced decisions.

 As an adult, that fear of being poor again, and fear of having no control over my life, often had me hesitating instead of making bold decisions.
 (Although that said, emigrating to another country after selling what we owned, was a pretty ballsy step.)